 A circuit provider is any entity which provides some form of connectivity of among sites or organizations within a site.
 While this obviously includes carriers which offer Internet and private transit service, it might also include Internet exchange (IX) points and even organizations with whom you peer directly.
 Each circuit within NetBox must be assigned a provider and a circuit ID which is unique to that provider.

-Each provider may be assigned an autonomous system number (ASN), an account number, and relevant contact information.
+Each provider may be assigned an autonomous system number (ASN), an account number, and contact information.

 Circuits are classified by functional type.
 These types are completely customizable, and are typically used to convey the type of service being delivered over a circuit.
 For example, you might define circuit types for:

 The association of a circuit with a particular site and/or device is modeled separately as a circuit termination.
-A circuit may have one or two terminations, annotated as the "A" and "Z" sides of the circuit.
-A single-termination circuit can be used when you don't know (or care) about the far end of a circuit (for example, an Internet access circuit which connects to a transit provider).
+A circuit may have up to two terminations, labeled A and Z. A single-termination circuit can be used when you don't know (or care) about the far end of a circuit (for example, an Internet access circuit which connects to a transit provider).
 A dual-termination circuit is useful for tracking circuits which connect two sites.

-Each circuit termination is tied to a site, and may optionally be connected via a cable to a specific device interface or pass-through port.
-Each termination can be assigned a port speed, and can optionally be assigned an upstream speed if it differs from the downstream speed (a common scenario with e.g. DOCSIS cable modems).
+Each circuit termination is tied to a site, and may optionally be connected via a cable to a specific device interface or port within that site.
+Each termination must be assigned a port speed, and can optionally be assigned an upstream speed if it differs from the downstream speed (a common scenario with e.g. DOCSIS cable modems).
 Fields are also available to track cross-connect and patch panel details.

-A circuit represents a physical link, and cannot have more than two endpoints.
+A circuit in NetBox represents a physical link, and cannot have more than two endpoints.
 When modeling a multi-point topology, each leg of the topology must be defined as a discrete circuit, with one end terminating within the provider's infrastructure.